About the Missouri Department of Revenue

 The Director’s Office includes the director, chief operating officer, and key administrative staff responsible for the overall guidance and direction of the Department.

-- The Public Information Office develops and maintains positive media and public relations for the Department.
+- The Strategy and Communications Office develops and maintains positive media and public relations for the Department.
 This office also handles graphic design, video and social media for the Department.

 - The Legislative Office serves as the Department’s liaison to the General Assembly.
 The office provides technical assistance and develops fiscal and revenue estimates on proposed legislation and monitors progress of bills through the legislature.